-For immediate release, Omaha, Neb.--With extremely cold weather expected for the New Year’s weekend and beyond, Metropolitan Utilities District encourages customers to follow these tips to stay warm and help ensure the safe and reliable use of home heating equipment:
+For immediate release, Omaha, Neb.--With extremely cold weather expected this week, Metropolitan Utilities District encourages customers to follow these tips to stay warm and help ensure the safe and reliable use of home heating equipment:

 - Have natural gas appliances, heating system, chimney and venting systems inspected every year by a qualified heating contractor.
 In extreme cold weather, your heating unit may have difficulty maintaining the temperature set on your thermostat based on the system capacity and other factors.
 If your equipment is not functioning properly, contact your heating contractor.